FixR02/Python-Squared/README.md

 C2:
 Use built-in pandas or numpy functions to do things like remove 0’s and null values where they don’t belong in your dataset.
+(NOTE: There weren't any of these in the script, so I'm not sure where to apply this.)

 C3:
 Use at least 5 different built-in Python functions to find out *something* about your data.